 Lastly, don’t neglect the power of remarketing.
 Whilst driving new customers is important, remember those who are already familiar, or loyal, to your brand.
 Shoppers tend to scope out what they want in the run up to Black Friday, so why not reward them for their patience.
 Increase your bids for these users and they will give you their business in exchange.

-Black Friday proves to be a huge opportunity every year for driving sales and bringing in revenue, so follow our tips to check that you’re maximising your potential next Friday.
+Black Friday proves to be a huge opportunity every year for driving sales and bringing in revenue, so follow our tips to check that you’re maximising your potential next Friday or learn from our Black Friday Agony Aunt.

 For more insights like these, sign up to our mailing list.